 Korcula island is a collection of natural and cultural heritage, but its jewel is undeniably the town of Korcula.
 According to a legend, Korcula was discovered and founded by the Greek hero Antenor, who escaped from Troy.
-Thus, the old town of Korcula is one of the best examples of
+Thus, the old town of Korcula is one of the best examples of a

 How to get to Korcula

 Getting to Korcula is not a hard thing to do.
-There are a frequent passenger and car ferry sailing from Dubrovnik, Hvar, Brac, and Split for instance.
+There are frequent passenger and car ferry sailing from Dubrovnik, Hvar, Brac, and Split for instance.
 As we started our Croatian trip from Dubrovnik, we had to take a ferry from there.
 However, it should be noted that during the mid-season or off-season the ferry lines are limited; the connection gets more common during summer and high season.

 In October, the ferry to Korcula from Dubrovnik goes at 4 pm and costs 120 Kuna = €16.13 = $19.93

-If you are looking for a cultural experience rather than lounging the whole day on its beach, the town offers with many interesting sights, museums, narrow cobblestone streets and ancient buildings.
+If you are looking for a cultural experience rather than lounging the whole day on its beach, the town offers many interesting sights, museums, narrow cobblestone streets and ancient buildings.